 The Hippodrome is an iconic building on the corner of Charing Cross Road and Leicester Square, opposite Leicester Square Tube station.
-It’s been a theatre and a music hall in the past and is now a casino with a club, restaurants and bars spread out over 4 floors.
-Your other option that is simlar in London is Aspers Stratford– but that´s about a 30 minute cab ride from town.
-The nice thing about the Hippodrome is that it´s right in the thick of it.
+It’s been a theatre and a music hall in the past and is now a casino with a club, restaurants and bars spread out over four floors.
+Your other option in London is Aspers Stratford– but that’s about a 30-minute cab ride from town.
+The nice thing about the Hippodrome is that it’s right in the thick of it.

-The Hippodrome Casino was opened in July 2012 with 4 floors of casino gaming, a Gold Room casino in the basement, the Heliot restaurant, 6 bars, a smoking terrace and The Matcham Room cabaret theatre.
+The Hippodrome Casino was opened in July 2012 with four floors of casino gaming, a Gold Room casino in the basement, the Heliot restaurant, six bars, a smoking terrace and The Matcham Room cabaret theatre.

-The main arena casino floor has a cool central bar and full-height ceiling all the way up to the minstrel’s gallery of the original theatre.
+The main arena casino floor has a cool central bar and full-height ceiling up to the minstrel’s gallery of the original theatre.
 It’s a spectacular setting in which to play roulette.

 You’ll find lots of European Roulette tables here and plenty of video roulette games scattered about- there’s even a video roulette section around the back of the main gaming floor area.